 1.5 million Americans are diagnosed with diabetes every year.*

 Insulin pump therapy provides more flexibility for your lifestyle while giving you greater control of your diabetes.
-The MiniMed™ 670G insulin pump system is revolutionary technology that mimics some of the functions of a healthy pancreas.
+The MiniMed™ 770G insulin pump system automatically adjusts background insulin every 5 minutes.#

 Now approved for

 Your diabetes data can now be viewed on your smartphone, allowing you to easily track your sugar levels and get notified on your phone if you are going high or low.

 Available for care partners, this app helps keep everyone in the loop.
 Up to five people can now follow pump information and receive high and low notifications.